-Heard about Triglycerides?
-About bad cholesterol?
+Heard about triglycerides?
+How about bad cholesterol?
 Obviously!

 Caring your heart health?
 Raging cholesterol troubling you?
 Feeling afraid in the verge of heart disease?
 Restricting the cholesterol foods isn’t sufficient to save your heart!
-Your body needs good cholesterol, where as only bad cholesterol is harmful to the body!
+Your body needs good cholesterol, whereas only bad cholesterol is harmful to the body!
 When it comes to heart care and heart health, the major focus falls on cholesterol!
 Restriction of high cholesterol foods isn’t the only solution!
 There is an indirect culprit equivalent to the bad cholesterol, called Triglycerides.
 Here is the brief outlook on Bad Cholesterol Vs Triglycerides with a focus on healthy heart.

 Bad Cholesterol Vs Triglycerides

 Cholesterol is one of the essential fats required by the body cells.
 It is classified into two types, Good and Bad Cholesterol.
 The liver in our body produces cholesterol and our body receives cholesterol from the food we eat.
 Cholesterol cannot dissolve in the bloodstream.
 It is carried by the proteins called lipoproteins.

 A few types of lipoproteins tend to react differently with different types of cholesterols.
 LDL, Low Density Lipoprotein is called as Bad cholesterol.
 Termed as bad cholesterol, LDL cholesterol remains as a deposit in the blood vessels, a think and hard blocks, causing clogged arteries.
 Clogged arteries may lead to a cardiac arrest.

 HDL cholesterol, High Density Lipoprotein is good because it removes the fatty deposits in the arteries and blood vessels.

 - Transfats – found in fried, packaged, processed foods;